 This monograph examines from a psychological perspective the use of metaphors in framing counterterrorism.
 Four major counterterrorism metaphors are considered, namely those of war, law enforcement, containment of a social epidemic, and a process of prejudice reduction.

-Kruglanski, Arie, and Martha Crenshaw, Jerrold Post, Jeff Victoroff.
+Kruglanski, Arie W., Martha Crenshaw, Jerrold M. Post, and Jeff Victoroff.
 2008.
 "What Should This Fight Be Called?
 Metaphors of Counterterrorism and Their Implications."
 Psychological Science in the Public Interest (December): 97-133. http://www.psychologicalscience.org/journals/pspi/pspi_8_3_article.pdf